chen23/f5-example-vpn-automation/README.md

 - Terraform (used to deploy in AWS)
 - Docker (used to deploy a local Vault)
 - AWS CLI (used to access S3 buckets)
-- F5 VPN CLI (used to verify connectivity)

 You will also need to accept the T&C of the BIG-IP in the AWS marketplace prior to running this example.